-The American Heart Association says coconut oil is bad for your health.
+The American Heart Association (“AHA”) says coconut oil is bad for your heart health.

 Our call: definitely healthy

 Coconut oil has been used for generations in Ayurvedic traditions as tool for maintaining oral health.
 The practice, known as “oil pulling,” involves swirling coconut oil in the mouth, sometime for as long as 30 minutes.
 Pulling is usually done in the mornings.
-Turns out there is a science based reason for using coconut oil in this way as the lauric acid found in coconut oil has been proven in multiple studies to have a potent antimicrobial effect.
+There is a basis in science for oil pulling as the lauric acid found in coconut oil has been shown in multiple studies to have a potent antimicrobial effect.

 Coconut oil contains a form of fat known as medium chain triglyceride or “MCT.”
 The two major benefits attributed to MCTs, and therefore coconut oils and fats, are: